dokester/BayesicFitting/docs/manual.md

 repetition of the last prior.
 So priors should be set, before using the simple model in a compound one.

-Suitable **Prior**s can have limits, which may be circularly folded.
+Suitable **Prior**s can have limits, which may be circularly folded for parameters that represent a phase or a period.
+The circular keyword either takes a boolean, to indicate that it is circular between the limits, or a float to define the period of circularity.

     lp = LaplacePrior( center=1.0, scale=0.5, circular=3 )
     pr = UniformPrior( limits=[2,3], circular=True )